National Academic Leaders Retreat

 NAL-R and CPRS are committed to providing a retreat program that is thoughtful, insightful and reflects the variety of disciplines (Parks, Recreation, Tourism and Related Professions) in higher education, University, College, Department and degree programs and experience levels of educators and administrators in the park and recreation profession.

-We are looking for Administrative Core and Special Topical programs (Individual and/or Panel) sessions in the following categories:
+We are looking for individual and panel sessions in the following categories:

 • Why be a Dean/Associate Dean/Chair/Director/Program Coordinator?